wp-cool-tools/quick-featured-images/README.txt

 = 13.5.5 =
 * new branding
-* Tested successfully with WordPress 5.7
-* Tested successfully with WordPress 5.6.2

 = 13.5.4 =
 * Fixed assignments errors in the image column on the post overview page